semaphoreci/docs/jobs-yaml-reference_5bbc542d042863158cc7336b.md

 #### files

-The `files` property
+The `files` property holds a list of file items used for the job.
+Each file is represented by a `path` and `content` pair.

 #### envvars

-The `envvars` property holds a list
+The `envvars` property holds a list of `name` and `value` pairs that represent environment variables.

 ##### name

-The `name` property
+The `name` property defines the name of the environment variable.

 ##### value

-The `value` property
+The `value` property defines the value of the environment variable.

 #### secrets

-The `secrets` property holds a list with the `secrets` names that will be imported for this job.
+The `secrets` property holds a list with the `secrets` that will be imported for this job.

 #### commands

-The `commands` property

-The value of the `commands` property is a list of strings, which are commands.
+The `commands` property holds the commands of the job.
+As a result the value of the `commands` property is a list of strings, which are the commands of the job.

 ### status

-The `status` property
+The `status` property is for holding a list of other properties that define the status of the job.
+This list includes the `state`, `result` and `agent` properties.

 #### state

-The `state` property
+The `state` property holds the state of the job.

 The list of values for `state`: `PENDING`, `QUEUED`, `RUNNING` and `FINISHED`.